 Participants will explore the history and home of one of Germantown’s “first families” and have an opportunity to record their own family history through collaborative and creative exercises.
 Following a hunt for geo-capsules holding historical details and inspiration, participants will discuss the ways in which class and privilege can impact one’s ability to preserve family history.
 Participants will be encouraged to preserve a piece of their family’s Germantown story with a take-home time capsule that can be buried or hidden in their yard.

-Linh Dinh is a poet and a 1993 Pew Fellow.
+Sheila M. Sofian is a filmmaker and a 1997 Pew Fellow.

-Joshua Mosley is a visual artist and a 2005 Pew Fellow.
+Christian Michel is a painter and a 1993 Pew Fellow.

-Woon-Ping Chin is a poet and a 1995 Pew Fellow.
+Alice Schell is a fiction writer and a 1994 Pew Fellow.